Obesity in Dogs and Cats

 It's estimated that over 40% of dogs and over 30% of cats are overweight.
 Many pet owners aren't even aware their pet is overweight, as they don't know exactly how to tell.
 The news that a pet is overweight frequently comes as a shock to many owners.

 Obesity is a true epidemic with animals, just as it is with people.
-Not only is an overweight pet at a higher risk of serious health problems such as diabetes, pancreatitis, and urinary issues, but existing health problems are usually worsened when an animal is overweight.
+Not only is an overweight pet at a higher risk of serious health problems such as diabetes, pancreatitis, and urinary issues like urinary crystals, but existing health problems are usually worsened when an animal is overweight.
 It is also extremely uncomfortable being overweight, just as it is with humans.
 Ultimately, the lifespan and life quality of an overweight pet is significantly reduced.

 The first step to addressing obesity in your pet is to recognise whether your pet is overweight.

 Assessing whether your pet is overweight really is simple.
 With pets, we don't worry about numbers on the scale per height as much as we do for humans, as different breeds can be different sizes and shapes (for example, a staffie can be 40cm tall and weigh 16kg as a healthy weight, but an italian greyhound at 40cm height might only weigh around 5kg as a healthy weight!).
 Instead, for pets we work off a system of Body Condition Scoring (BCS).
 A pet is typically given a score out of 5 or 9 depending on which scale is used.

 There are a number of parameters assessed when body condition scoring a pet.
 These are outlined below.
 Keep in mind that the aspects are slightly different for dogs as they are for cats.